regoclint/prac/Notes.md

 - Greedy
     - local optimal is global optimal
     - Faster than DP
-- DP
+- Dynamic programming
     - Considers all solutions
     - Optimal substructure property
     - Overlapping sub-problems property
-    - Approach - Recursive(top down) or Iterative(mostly bottom up) with tabulation
+    - Approach - Recursive(top down with memoization ) or Iterative(bottom up with tabulation)
 - Branch and bound
     - It's BFS and backtracking is DFS